Aeronbroker/Aeron/README.md

 To let the blackboxtest start, first it is necessary to install on the local Maven repository the IoT Broker components.
 For doing so please run a 'mvn install' in the eu.neclab.iotplatform.iotbroker.builder folder.

+In case the IoTBroker is running at different port or the port 8031, 8032 or 8002 is not available in your machine you can set those in the BlackBoxTest with the following command:
+'''
+mvn test -Dblackboxtest.iotbroker.port=8070 -Dblackboxtest.iotdiscoverymock.port=8061 -Dblackboxtest.agentmock1.port=8031 -Dblackboxtest.agentmock2.port=8032
+'''

 Minimum System Requirements
 ---